aaFurze/Itch-GameJam-Results-Scraper/README.md

 Thank you for using my WebScraper.
-If you have find any problems with the WebScraper, please log them as a [GitHub issue](https://github.com/aaFurze/Itch-GameJam-Results-Scraper/issues "GitHub Issues link")
+If you have find any problems with the WebScraper, please log them as a [GitHub issue](https://github.com/aaFurze/Itch-GameJam-Results-Scraper/issues "GitHub Issues link").

 <br/>
 <br/>
 <br/>

-[^1] Last tested on: 28th September, 2022
+Last tested: 28th September, 2022
-[^2] URLs tested on:
+URLs tested on:
   https://itch.io/jam/gmtk-jam-2022/results
   https://itch.io/jam/wowie-jam-4/results
   https://itch.io/jam/game-off-2017